Dental Bridges in Peterborough

 Implant-Supported Bridges

-For patients who have lost more than one tooth, an implant-supported bridge offers a secure & permanent solution.
+For patients who have lost more than one tooth, an implant-supported bridge offers a secure and permanent solution.

 Having missing teeth can also affect your ability to chew nutritious foods.
 Other tooth replacement options, such as removable partial dentures, aren’t as stable as implant-supported bridges.
 An implant bridge can return the majority of your chewing function so you can eat what you want again.